1949 Rose Bowl Collection

-The University of Michigan’s team was the undefeated league champions but conference rules dictated that no team could return to the Rose Bowl within three years of their last appearance.
+The University of Michigan’s team was the undefeated league champion but conference rules dictated that no team could return to the Rose Bowl within three years of their last appearance.
 Thus, by default, Northwestern entered its first Rose Bowl.
-To celebrate there was a large rally where it was announced by University President Franklin B. Snyder and team captain Alex Sarkisian that classes would be suspended for a week
+To celebrate, there was a large rally at which it was announced by University President Franklin B. Snyder and team captain Alex Sarkisian that classes would be suspended for a week.

-The battle of mentor verses protégé took place on New Year’s Day 1949 in front of over 93,000 fans.
-Minutes into the game ‘Cat’s halfback Frank Aschenbrenner took Quarterback Don Burson’s handoff and ran the ball 73 yards to score a touchdown and set the record for the longest run in a Rose Bowl, a record that stood for 44 years.
-Aschenbrenner touchdown stunned everyone watching and player later recounted that the massive stadium fell into total silence.
+The battle of mentor versus protégé took place on New Year’s Day 1949 in front of over 93,000 fans.
+Minutes into the game, Wildcat halfback Frank Aschenbrenner took quarterback Don Burson’s handoff and ran the ball 73 yards to score a touchdown and set the record for the longest run in a Rose Bowl, a record that stood for 44 years.
+Aschenbrenner's touchdown stunned everyone watching, and players later recounted that the massive stadium fell into total silence.
 California responded by sending future baseball MVP Jackie Jenson 67 yards to tie the game.

 In the second quarter, Northwestern All-American fullback Art Murakowski rushed into California’s endzone but fumbled the ball.
 In one of the most controversial decisions in Rose Bowl history, the play was ruled a touchdown for Northwestern.
-There are some who contest that the fumble happened before Murakowski crossed into the endzone and Northwestern’s Victory should he listed in the records book with an asterisk next to the game’s final score.
-The Wildcats missed the extra point giving Northwestern a 13-7 lead.
-Despite the contentious ruling California returned from the haft time and set up the go-ahead score giving them a one point lead.
-With only three minutes left in regulation the Wildcat’s other halfback, Ed Tunnicliff, (who was missing a couple of fingers form a combat injury he sustained in Germany) ran for a 43-yard touchdown, securing Northwestern’s 20-14 victory.
+There are some who contest that the fumble happened before Murakowski crossed into the endzone and Northwestern’s Victory should he listed in the record book with an asterisk next to the game’s final score.
+The Wildcats missed the extra point, giving Northwestern a 13-7 lead.
+Despite the contentious ruling, California returned from the half time and set up the go-ahead score, giving them a one point lead.
+With only three minutes left in regulation play, the Wildcat’s other halfback, Ed Tunnicliff (who was missing a couple of fingers form a combat injury he sustained in Germany), ran for a 43-yard touchdown, securing Northwestern’s 20-14 victory.

-Newspapers for the time remarked on the tight win by Northwestern and praised the the Northwestern Marching Band.
-The San Francisco examiner extoled " There’s always going to be doubt as to the validity of Northwestern’s 20-14 win over California’s football team, but Northwestern’s band certainly came away from the Rose Bowl a clear-cut victor…the Northwestern band looked all over a winner form its deepest throated tuba right down to its squeakiest piccolo."
+Newspapers remarked on the tight win by Northwestern and praised the the Northwestern Marching Band.
+The San Francisco examiner extoled " There’s always going to be doubt as to the validity of Northwestern’s 20-14 win over California’s football team, but Northwestern’s band certainly came away from the Rose Bowl a clear-cut victor--the Northwestern band looked all over a winner from its deepest throated tuba right down to its squeakiest piccolo."
 The band, riding high off of their excellent performance, had even more reason to celebrate when their train back to Evanston was stranded by a blizzard in Cheyenne, Wyoming adding an extra week to their vacation.

 Northwestern did not return to the Rose Bowl for another 47 years.